nurfet-becirevic/packet-go-demo/README.md

 # Packet Demo App

-This is a simple command line application that demonstrates to deploy and terminate a bare-metal Packet device using Packer REST API service.
+This is a simple command line application written in Go that demonstrates how to deploy and terminate a bare-metal Packet device using Packet REST API service.

 ## Usage